 - No external censorship

-The criteria for participation in the reexamination are the same as those or ordinairy examination.
-It is not possible to participate in the reexamination if the practicals and the lab project have not been performed.
-In this case the student will need to sign in for the course again.
+The reexam consists of performing the part(s) of the exam not passed, e.g. either performing the general written exam, or re-submitting the final individual paper, or both.
+Any written part(s) not passed must be (re)submitted two weeks before the reexam.
+The criteria for participation in the reexam are the same as for the ordinary exam.
+It is not possible to participate in the reexam if the practicals and the lab project have not been performed.
+In this case the student needs to sign in for the course again.

 Criteria for exam assesment